 - Journal of Neurology Neurosurgery and Psychiatry 2001;70(2):174-179.
 Summary Controlled randomised crossover trial of the effects of physiotherapy on mobility in chronic multiple sclerosis.

-Last reviewed: September 2013
+Last reviewed: May 2018

 This page will be reviewed within three years